Map 1: Estimated number of artisanal and small-scale miners per country

 Finally assessments by different sources also vary in their focus on minerals extracted by ASM.
 Some assessments focus more on gold, as the most emblematic ASM commodity, other assessments take a more holistic approach covering also minerals extracted artisanally for local supply such as construction materials.

-The dataset currently contains quantitative data from 73 countries and qualitative data from 35 countries.
-Based on these data, a number of 39.5 million ASM miners (+/- 25%) is considered plausible.
+The dataset currently (last update May 2018) contains quantitative data from 77 countries, qualitative data on proven but not quantified ASM in 15 countries and 18 countries which are considered likely to host ASM activities.
+Based on these data, a number of 43.5 million ASM miners (+/- 25%) is considered plausible.
 To improve data consistency, more work is needed, particularly benchmarking ASM country data with contemporary ASM definitions such as from OECD (see below), disaggregating by gender, and aligning criteria for counting ASM miners.

 Main Map Data Sources: